Most free resume databases aren't actually free. They let you search. They show you profiles. Then they hide the contact details until you upgrade.

 For technical roles, GitHub is the most useful free tool on this list.
 It is not a resume database, but a developer's GitHub profile tells you more than a resume does: you can see actual code, contribution history, and how they work on real projects.
 Many developers list their email or personal site directly on their profile.
 The trade-off is that interpreting a GitHub profile requires technical literacy.
 For non-technical roles, it does not apply.

 Wellfound (formerly AngelList Talent) focuses on startup roles in tech and product.
 Candidate profiles show what types of roles and companies they are open to, and many candidates actively browse the platform.
+A free tier lets you message a limited number of candidates directly, which is rare among free tools.
 Useful for seed through Series B hiring, especially for product and engineering.
-Direct messaging has some limits on free accounts.

 Ladders